Kaneo LogoKaneo

 key: "jwt-access"

-Upgrade your Helm release:
+Upgrade your deployment

 helm upgrade kaneo ./charts/kaneo \